palantir/atlasdb/docs/source/transactions/life_of_a_transaction.rst

    in between our start and commit, and someone else deleted the value after our commit.
 If we pass our lock check, but then lose our locks and have a very long GC, Thorough Sweep might clear all evidence of the conflict, meaning that we miss a read-write conflict.
 This would be safe for conservative sweep because of the deletion sentinel.
-8. The kock check may be run in parallel with pre-commit condition checks, though it must strictly be run before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.
+8. The lock check may be run in parallel with pre-commit condition checks, though it must strictly be run before writing to the transactions table, as we cannot finish our commit if we can't be certain we still have locks.
 9. We need to check that the pre-commit conditions still hold before we can finish committing.